-providers via Request for Proposals (RFP) for all grantees, with exceptions.
-Number of restricted RFPs reviewed by ICJIA and issued Number of sole source NOFOs reviewed by ICJIA and issued.
+Utilize a competitive bidding process open to all sexual assault service providers via Request for Proposals (RFP) for all grantees.
+Number of RFPs reviewed by ICJIA and issued.
 Fund% of applications which meet programmatic and minimum score requirements.
 Number of applications received which meet programmatic and minimum score requirements.
 Number of applications funded which meet programmatic and minimum score requirements.
-Designate% of the grant toward RFPs for innovative pilots, demonstration projects, or programs for underserved areas or populations.
-Percentage of RFPs directed toward innovative pilots, demonstration projects, or programs for underserved areas or populations.
-Develop review panel conflict of interest protocol, and objective scoring system to select sub-grantees.
+Designate% of the grant toward RFPs for innovative pilots, demonstration projects or programs for underserved areas or populations.
+Percentage of RFPs directed toward innovative pilots, demonstration projects or programs for underserved areas or populations.
+Develop review panel conflicts of interest protocol and objective scoring system to select sub-grantees.
 Submit review panel protocol to ICJIA for approval.
 Submit objective scoring system to ICJIA for approval.
-Detail the plan/protocol for monitoring grantee performance, including timely submission of quarterly data reports and quarterly fiscal reports.
+Detail the plan/protocol for monitoring grantee performance, including submission of quarterly data reports and quarterly fiscal reports.
 Submit plan/protocol for monitoring to ICJIA for approval.
 Percentage of sub-grantees submitting quarterly fiscal reports on time.
 Percentage of sub-grantees submitting quarterly data reports on time.
 Review accuracy of sub-grantee data reports and enter aggregate data into the federal Performance Measurement Tool (PMT) system on a quarterly basis.
 Number of sub-grantee data reports received and reviewed.
 Percentage of data reports received that were included in the aggregate PMT report.

-Percentage of quarterly aggregate PMT entry completed on time.
+Percentage of sub-grantees submitting quarterly data reports on time.
 Perform a minimum of site visits per sub-grantee during award period (some sub-grantees may require more than the established minimum).
 Submit site visit schedule to ICJIA for approval.
 Percentage of sub-grantees subjected to the minimum number of site visits during their award period.
 Percentage of sub-grantees exceeding the minimum number of site visits.
 Provide a Plan of Corrective Action for all sub-grantees that require such, with% of sub-grantees verifying the correction action was taken withindays.
 Number of sub-grantees identified as requiring corrective action.
 Number notified and provided with a Plan of Corrective Action.
 Percentage rectifying the corrective action within required timeframe.
 All sub-grantees must be in current compliance with Grant Accountability and Transparency Act (GATA) requirements.
 Percentage of sub-grantees in compliance with GATA.
 Provide fiscal and programmatic technical assistance to all sub-grantees that request such assistance.
 Type of fiscal and programmatic technical assistance offered by applicant.
 Number of sub-grantees that requested fiscal and technical assistance.
 Number of sub-grantees receiving such assistance.
-Provide trauma-based skills training for staff.
-Number of trauma-based skills trainings provided to staff.
+Provide trauma-based skills training for Number of trauma-based skills staff trainings provided to staff.
 Attend all required trainings hosted by ICJIA.

-- Number of trainings offered. - Number of trainings attended (attach summary of training and attendees).
+Number of trainings offered.
+Number of trainings attended (attach summary of training and attendees).